 December 11 Flyers' birthday

 Current Flyers' defenseman Mark Streit was born in Bern, Switzerland on this day in 1977.
-The rights to the blue liner were acquired from the New York Islanders this past June, and the pending UFA was signed by GM Paul Holmgren to a four-year contract extension.
-In 30 contests, Streit has one goal, 10 points, and 16 PIMs.
+The rights to the blue liner were acquired from the New York Islanders last June, and the pending UFA was signed by GM Paul Holmgren to a four-year contract extension.
+In his first 108 contests with the organization, Streit has 14 goals, 59 points, a +6 rating, and 56 PIMs.

 Pat Hannigan, a member of the original expansion Flyers team in 1967/68, passed away on this day in 2007 at the age of 71.
 In parts of two seasons, Hannigan posted 11 goals, 27 points, and 58 PIMs in 72 regular season games, and a goal, three points, and nine PIMs in seven playoff contests.
 When he retired as an active player, Hannigan became a television analyst for Buffalo Sabres games, working with play-by-play announcer Ted Darling.